9 Effective Employee Retention Strategies

 6. Offer Employee Perks and Benefits

 Unfair compensation is one of the leading causes of employee turnover.
 If you want your employees to stay at your company, show them how much you value them.
-Pay raises may not be the most reliable employee retention strategy.
+Pay raises may not be the most reliable talent retention strategy.
 However, if you think creatively, you can formulate innovative salary and promotion systems to give collegues one more reason to keep working for you.

 Some of the employee benefits that might encourage staff retention include: